Chasing Truth: Chapter 14

 “But you’re not going to go through with it?”
 Julia asked.

-“No. I think I’m ready to really let that go now.
+“No. I should be ready to really let that go now, don’t you think?
 No need to go searching for someone who’s never bothered to search for me.
 It was just on my mind this morning is all.”
-She turned her head to look a Rylee.
-“So why don’t you tell us about Todd and New York?”
+She turned her head to look at Leilani.
+“So why don’t you tell us about Keon and New York?”

-Rylee didn’t answer right away, studying her as if trying to be sure she was hiding nothing else.
-Finally, as the boat began to make its way out into the open waters, Rylee began to share.
+Leilani didn’t answer right away, studying her as if trying to be sure she was hiding nothing else.
+Finally, as the boat began to make its way out into the open waters, Leilani began to share.